Fabula Nova Crystallis Final Fantasy: Mythology

 In the mythology, the god Bhunivelze (ブーニベルゼ, Būniberuze) seizes control of the mortal world by killing his mother, the creator goddess Mwynn (ムイン, Muin), who vanishes into the Unseen Realm.
 Believing that the mortality of the world is Mwynn's curse, Bhunivelze creates three new deities to search for the gate to the Unseen Realm so he can control both worlds.
-The first deity, Pulse (パルス, Parusu), is tasked with terraforming the world; the second deity, Etro (エトロ, Etoro), is discarded because of her resemblance to Mwynn; the third deity, Lindzei (リンゼ, Rinze), acts as his protector.
+The first deity, Pulse (パルス, Parusu), is tasked with terraforming the world; the second deity, Etro (エトロ, Etoro), is discarded because of her resemblance to Mwynn; the third deity, Lindzei (リンゼ, Rinze), acts as Bhunivelze's protector.
 Bhunivelze then enters a deep sleep, while Lindzei and Pulse carry out their missions.
 Distraught at being abandoned, Etro kills herself, and humans are born from her blood.
 Once in the Unseen Realm, Etro finds Mwynn being consumed by a force called chaos, which threatens to destroy reality.
 As Mwynn fades, she tasks Etro with protecting the balance between the worlds.
 Etro gives humans pieces of chaos that become their "hearts".
 Because humans held chaos within them, they maintained the balance through their death and reincarnation.
 Since then, humans have either worshiped or feared Pulse and Lindzei, and refer to Etro as the goddess of death.
 The mythos' deities hold similar roles in each game's setting, but are not the same characters in a narrative sense.

 A recurring race in the games are god-like beings created by Pulse and Lindzei to act as their servants in the mortal world.
 In the original mythos and the XIII games, the demigods are called fal'Cie /fælˈsiː/.
 They take the form of crystal-powered mechanical beings in the XIII games.
 In the universe of Type-0, they are both semi-sentient crystals and humanoid beings living among the people.
 The fal'Cie have the ability to imbue chosen humans with magical powers and assign them a task to complete either willingly or unwillingly.
 Final Fantasy XIII and Type-0 refer to these people as l'Cie /ləˈsiː/ and the task given to them as a Focus.
 In XIII, there are two possible outcomes for l'Cie: once their Focus is fulfilled, they can go into 'crystal stasis', transforming into a crystal statue, and gain eternal life, but if they fail they become mindless crystalline monsters called Cie'th (シ骸, Shi-gai).
 In Type-0, l'Cie are chosen by the crystal of their country, and given great power to fulfill their assigned Focus, but lose their memories if emotionally unstable.
 While not referred to as such using the original terminology, humans imbued with magic and burdened with a task exist in Final Fantasy XV, one of them being the main protagonist Noctis.